TritonDataCenter/linux-live/docs/2-platform-image.md

    `/networking.json` and `/packages.tar` are visible.
 5. The live-boot scripts download `filesystem.squashfs` and creates the required overlay mounts to make it writable.
-6. The zfs packages are installed in the soon-to-be root file system, the zfs kernel modules are loaded, and any existing pool is imported and zfs file systems critical to early boot are mounted.
+6. The ZFS packages are installed in the soon-to-be root file system, the ZFS kernel modules are loaded, and any existing pool is imported and ZFS file systems critical to early boot are mounted.
 7. `/networking.json` is moved to a location that will be accessible in the new root.
 This is at a path that a systemd generator will find it to generate